slcz/hummingbird/README.md

 # Hummingbird 8-bit CPU instruction set

 Hummingbird is a 8 bit 74xx IC based CPU.
-It is inspired by [Nibbler 4 bit CPU] (https://www.bigmessowires.com/nibbler/).
+It is inspired by [Nibbler 4 bit CPU](https://www.bigmessowires.com/nibbler/).
 The key differences are,
 1. Databus is extended to 8 bit and instruction bus is 12 bit.
 2. Von Neumann architecture.
 There are a 4Kx8 program store and a 4Kx8 RAM.
    Code and data are all stored in RAM.
 After power-on reset, the entire